 Failure To Stop — Drivers who ignore stop signs and fail to yield right of way can cause accidents by not complying with the rules of behavior at a stop sign.

 Reckless Driving — This is defined as dangerous driving that shows no regard for the rules of the road or for other drivers.
 In some states, reckless driving is categorized as driving that exceeds the speed limit by 25 miles, street racing, and trying to outrace a police officer in a vehicle.

 Running a Red Light — The danger of running a red light is that traffic is already flowing from another side of an intersection, which means that the driver who ran the red light is very likely to hit another vehicle, or worse, cause a chain-reaction multiple-car wreck.

 Although some people are able to walk away from a car accident without harm, the majority of people in car accidents suffer injuries, some of them serious enough to include paralysis, brain damage and amputation.

 After you suffer injuries in a car accident that isn’t your fault, you may soon learn that the insurance company of the person responsible has no interest in treating you fairly.
-That’s why you need experienced Colorado Spring car accident attorneys from Kinnaird Law to help you obtain rightful compensation.
-Please call us today to schedule a free consultation.
+That’s why you need an experienced Colorado Spring car accident lawyer from Kinnaird Law to help you obtain rightful compensation.
+Please call us today or contact us online to schedule a free consultation.